Phew! You made it through April. Hopefully you have some nice plants to show for it!

 For all frost sensitive plants, we will harden these off during warmer days in May, typically those above 60 degrees.
 However, these plants will continue to be raised indoors until outdoor temperatures are suitable for them to live outside.

 Since they will be hardened off, we can keep them outside any evening expected to be above 50 degrees.
-We usually like to have these plants in the ground by June 5th, except for peppers which stay indoors until mid June.
+We usually like to have these plants in the ground by June 5th, except for peppers which stay indoors until a week or two after last frost.

 Garden Projects Can Finally Get Started!